News & Media

 Offshore petroleum environmental approvals

 NOPSEMA has published a new brochure on the offshore petroleum environmental regulatory process in Commonwealth waters.
-For more information see NOPSEMA's Offshore petroleum environmental approvals brochure - April 2016 (PDF 1.5MB).
+For more information see NOPSEMA's Brochure - Offshore petroleum environmental approvals - May 2017 (PDF 488KB).

 New guideline on consultation